Is a receipt a bill of sale?

 - May be required for title transfers and vehicle registrations.

 - Almost always needs to be signed by both parties.

 How do I digitally send a receipt or bill of sale?

-To send a digital receipt or bill of sale, you’ll need to either use a pre-built template or create one from scratch — and Adobe Sign is a great place to get started.
+To send a digital receipt or bill of sale, you’ll need to either use a pre-built template or create one from scratch — and Acrobat Sign is a great place to get started.
 All that’s generally required is to enter in the transaction details and include the appropriate number of signature fields.

 When the document has been completed, enter the email address of each person involved and click send.
 You can check on its progress by tracking the document’s history to see that everyone signed the form correctly.